tefra/xsdata-samples/README.md

 # xsdata-samples

-All samples were generated with the make command `generate`
+All samples were generated with the make command `make dataclass` and `make plantuml`